-Working with health insurance brokers
+Working with brokers and consultants

-Will I be tied to a long-term contract?
+Will I have a long term contract?